sgl0v/SCrypto/README.md

 ### Symmetric-key algorithms ([AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), [DES](https://en.wikipedia.org/wiki/Data_Encryption_Standard), [TripleDES](https://en.wikipedia.org/wiki/Triple_DES), [CAST](https://en.wikipedia.org/wiki/CAST5), [RC2](https://en.wikipedia.org/wiki/RC2), [RC4](https://en.wikipedia.org/wiki/RC4), [Blowfish](https://en.wikipedia.org/wiki/Blowfish_(cipher))

 Symmetric-key algorithms use the same cryptographic keys for both encryption of plaintext and decryption of ciphertext.
-There are stream or block ciphers algorithms.
+Note that symmetric encryption only provides secrecy but not integrity.
+There are recent encryption modes which combine symmetric encryption and checked integrity (not supported by CommonCrypto).
+For this reason it is strongly recommended to combine encryption with a HMAC.

-Here is the way to encrypt data via AES algorithm in CBC mode with PKCS7 Padding:
+Here is the way to encrypt and decrypt data via AES algorithm in CBC mode with PKCS7 Padding:

 ```swift
 let plaintext = "plain text".dataUsingEncoding(NSUTF8StringEncoding)!